dceekay/conda/README.md

 2. **Set Up the Environment**:

-   Copy the example environment file and update the configuration if needed:
+   Copy the example environment file and configure it:

    ```bash
    cp backend/.env.example backend/.env
    ```

-   Configure the `.env` file in the `backend` directory with your database and mail settings.
+   Edit the `.env` file in the `backend` directory with your database and email settings.

 3. **Install Backend Dependencies**:

-   Navigate to the backend directory and install the necessary PHP dependencies:
+   Navigate to the backend directory and install PHP dependencies:

    ```bash
    cd backend